Roelf - Water Level Manager

 I live in the area and know it well.
 People come to me with all sorts of issues.
 They want a permit for irrigation or think the water level is too high or too low.
 My colleagues also have questions.
 For example, they might be working on a new dam and ask me what dimensions they should use for the culvert, a tube-shaped structure that connects bodies of water.

-We work together to achieve the right water balance.
-But we believe that a good work-life balance is just as important!Withus, you can combine meaningful work with job satisfaction and good employment conditions.
+We work together to get the water balance just right.
+But we think a good work-life balance is just as important!
+When you work for us, you can combine meaningful work with job satisfaction and great terms of employment.